Change of Fate

 Susu makes her final decision.
 “Fine.
 I will pay your night at the inn then.
-But you better find your own way to survive in this world after that or give me profitable information, and I’ll pay another night.
+But you better find your own way to survive in this world after that.
+Or give me profitable information, and I’ll pay another night.
 Most likely, I’ll be gone soon after, unless you actually prove yourself useful.”

 “The village should be close,” Susu believes.

 Strange, a Japanese-looking adventurer woman in a medieval celtic setting?
 Hmm… Susu might be an adventurer who has left her homeland long ago to see the world.
 I wonder if that alone is a reason good enough to abandon one’s homeland.
 She must’ve had a better reason.
 She doesn’t look like a flowery person who’d want to see the world.
 Rather, there is a hint of violence in her gaze.

-Soon enough the pair gets to a big building made of logs, an inn.
-When they go inside, Emily thinks it looks comfortable for a hick.
-It’s a wide saloon with one wide desk and about a dozen tables, the guest rooms being upstairs, and the stairs are just in front of the door.
-Some dozens of humans are either drinking or eating, speaking or staying silent in the saloon.
+Soon enough they get to a big building made of logs, an inn.
+Once they are inside, Emily admires the interior.
+It’s a wide saloon with one wide desk and about a dozen tables, the guest rooms are upstairs, and the stairs are just before the front door.
+Dozens of customers are either drinking or eating, speaking or staying silent in the saloon.
 Emily has yet to see anything out of the norm, like fantasy creatures that’d confirm her suspicions.

 Susu walks to the desk at once and reserves two rooms from the innkeeper.
 In the meanwhile, Emily just looks around and admires the historic environment.
-There are few trophies on the walls to make this place look even better.
+There are a few trophies on the walls to make the place look even better.
 Also, there is a hearth in the saloon, but it’s not lit at the moment.
 The day has been warm enough.